robwarm/gpaw-symm/doc/documentation/manual.rst

 The special key ``None`` can be used to specify the default setup name.
 Thus ``setups={None: 'paw'}`` is equivalent to ``setups='paw'`` which is the GPAW default.

+As an example, the latest PAW setup of Na includes also the 6 semicore p states in the valence, in order to use non-default setup with only the 1 s electron in valence (:file:`Na.1.XC.gz`) one can specify ``setups={'Na': '1'}``

 There exist three special names, that if used, does not specify a file name: